No refusal loans in Canada: 24/7 payday & installment options

 Tread carefully with any lender that promises a no refusal payday loan.
 These no refusal payday loans may be a scam, predatory or false advertising.

 Ultimately, there is always a chance of getting refused when you apply for any kind of loan.
 Responsible lenders should evaluate your income before approving you for funding.
-If a lender doesn’t verify your information or doesn’t attempt to determine if you can afford the loan, they may not be legitimate.
+If a lender doesn’t verify your information or doesn’t attempt to determine if you can afford a loan, they may not be legitimate.

 Example: How much does a $500 no refusal loan cost in Canada?